mariomac/pipes/tutorial/README.md

 and connect processing nodes that run independently and might receive and/or send information from/to other nodes in the pipeline.

-Based on these building blocks, we could decompose the Minigrep application in the following Nodes:
+Based on that building blocks, we could decompose the Minigrep application in the following Nodes:

-* A node that, given a list of file names, opens them for read and forwards their file descriptors to the next stage of the processing pipeline.
+* A node that, given a list of file names, opens them for reading and forwards their file descriptors to the next stage of the processing pipeline.
 We will name this node as **File Finder**.
 * A node that receives the file descriptors and, for each file descriptor,